Chromebook Basics for Families

 This video will provide parents/guardians and students with the basics on how to use Google Meet for distance education.

 Google Mail Login (G-Mail)

 NOTE: User name is not case sensitive and students do have the option to change their password.
-So, students if you've changed your password and forgotten it, please navigate to myaccounts.ccsd.net to reset it.
-If after attempting "Myaccounts" you're still having trouble please call or have your parent/guardian call 702-799-4860 and ask for Mr. Lemmon or let your teacher know and they will contact Mr. Lemmon.
+So, students if you've changed your password and forgotten it, please navigate to stutech.ccsd.net or myaccount.ccsd.net to reset it.
+If you've tried to reset your password and was unsuccessful call 702-799-4860 and ask to speak with Mr. Lemmon for assistance.

 If the student attended a CCSD school other than Swainston during the 2019-2020 school year, he or she should use their password from their previous school.
 If a student is NEW to the CCSD this 2020-2021 school year, their password will be their birth date only (year/month/day) such as 20090326 (It will be an 8 digit number).